Pranav-Saxena/U-Net-with-Efficient-Net-Encoder/Readme.md

-# Medical Image Segmentation with U-Net and EfficientNet
+# Medical Image Segmentation with U-Net and EfficientNet Encoder

 This repository contains an implementation of a U-Net architecture with an EfficientNet encoder for medical image segmentation.
 The combination of U-Net and EfficientNet harnesses the strengths of both architectures, providing a powerful tool for segmenting medical images with high precision.